anytizer/neattesting.py/README.md

 # neattesting.py
-This repository will host public repository of **neattesting** tool in order to accept contributions.
+This repository will hos the public source of **neattesting** tool in order to accept contributions.
 For now, it is the documentation for this.

 ## Considetaions